Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 ## 4. Multi-tenancy model in mysimbdp:
+The client first puts files to the input-directory withing the core application of the platform and the input directory calls the manager and the manager calls the clients ingestion app that calls the input-directory for the files

 #### Shared:
 - Mysimbdp-coredms shared between all tenants.
 - Mysimbdp-batchingestmanager is used to manage all tenants mysimbdp-clientbatchingestingapp.